 Heceta Head RV Park is located just a bit south of the lighthouse, in the town of Florence.
 This clean and affordable campground offers full and partial hookups sites, all within a convenient location to the area’s best attractions.
 Plan to visit the charming town of Florence, before moving on to your next stop.

 Destination 5: Reedsport

 After leaving Florence, your next stop should be the infamous Oregon Dunes, home to open dunes, wetlands, beaches, and tree islands.
 This national recreation area is another facet of the Siuslaw National Forest and is the perfect place to spend the day.
 The most popular activity here is OHV riding (4-wheelers and dune buggies), which are available for rent in a variety of locations.
 If this isn’t your thing, you can still enjoy your time swimming, surfing, hiking, or sunbathing.

 After spending the day at the dunes, you can end your day with a twilight round of golf at Forest Hills Golf Club in Reedsport.
 This beautiful nine-hole course is just blocks off of Highway 101 and features a variety of three, four, and five-par holes.
 The best part?
-Your stay is entirely free with the Harvest Hosts golf membership program.
+Your stay with the Harvest Hosts golf membership program.
 Just be sure to book your tee time to account for your stay.

 Destination 6: Harris Beach State Park